 That said, the research process will naturally present itself differently to students at different levels, and my support and advice can, likewise, be adjusted to the skill level (and ambition) of the student.

 For undergraduates, I strongly suggest you develop a sustainable habit of reading, writing and searching.
 Make an effort to become academically “literate” by familiarizing yourself with the resources that a university provides.
 Set aside time on a regular basis, preferably at least a half hour every day, to read some scholarly prose, to write a paragraph or two about something you know, and to use your library’s databases to find a piece of relevant literature.
-If you want support and inspiration in this discipline, there is a weekly drop-in workshop at CBS that you are welcome to attend.

 Master’s students should be honing their ability to compose clear and coherent prose essays.
 Remember that your last semester will be devoted largely to researching and writing a thesis that should demonstrate your academic competence.
 By the time you get there, you should feel at home in the scholarly discourse.
 You should be able to write confidently and read with comprehension.
 You should be able to recognize a citation and find the source of a quote or the basis of a claim.
 In a sense, your dissertation (and oral defense) will be testing your ability to participate in a conversation with people who are knowledgeable about a particular subject.
-Sign up for the master’s writing workshop if you want help in building this ability.

 PhD students should be thinking of themselves mainly as researchers.
 This means breaking away from the “authority” of teachers and seeing your supervisor as a peer.
 There is a temptation to fall into a habit of simply “obeying”, sometimes resentfully, the “orders” of your supervisors, editors and peer-reviewers.
 Try to avoid this.
 The main task now is building your relationships with your readers.
 You are trying to win their respect and trying to respect them.
 The key to respect is seeing others as you imagine they see you.
 You are trying to join a community of equals.
 You are not merely entering a hierarchical structure of intellectual authority.
-PhD students have wide range of support here at the CBS Library to help them in this task.

 For all students, please consider the value of the ability to write down any one thing you know in a properly sourced prose paragraph of at least six sentences and at most two hundred words in under half an hour.
 If you spend some of your time at school developing this ability, you will not regret the effort.
 That’s a promise.